zoxpx/pxdocs/content/reference/knowledge-base/faqs.md

 Portworx snapshots are redirect-on-write snapshots and are thin clones.

 ### What's the largest cluster size that's been tested?
 Supported?
-PX-Enterprise supports 1000 nodes in the same cluster.
+{{< pxEnterprise >}} supports 1000 nodes in the same cluster.
 But this is only a QA/qualification limit.

 ### How quickly is node failure detected?
 On the order of milliseconds.